 The perception (or misconception) of marketing automation is that it will do marketing for you.
 So businesses buy into marketing automation before having a strategy or any sort of processes in place to automate, which they later realize was a mistake.
 Unfortunately, marketing automation doesn't improve the quality of your marketing, it improves efficiency of your marketing.

 When you have an inbound marketing strategy in place you'll know exactly what activities are subject to possible automation.
 Keep in mind, not everything that can be automated should be automated.
 You might end up with a PR nightmare.

 It becomes very easy to understand usefulness of marketing automation if you can look at your strategy document and say "Let's automate these lead nurturing emails for our ebook campaign next quarter."

 Focus on Strategy

 It all starts with your strategy, the thing that most of you don't have.
 Inbound marketing strategy provides clarity - a clear and tangible plan of action that you need to follow to reach your goals.
 When you have that clarity taking action is easy, just follow the tracks to your success destination.
 That's why I decided to write an ebook (practical handbook you can use) on how to create an effective strategy, and I know how hard it is to create one.
 To ease your (and mine) pain I've created a visual framework to help brainstorm, research and layout your strategy.

 One of my favorite tools to use is the Business Model Canvas, that's why I've created (or rather it was inspired by) my framework that uses the same visual elements to help create a model of your inbound marketing strategy.
-There are actually 2 canvases in my framework, one for your strategy and one for your campaigns (each campaign will have one), those bad boys need their own canvas to plan them properly and effectively.

 Strategy is your secret ingredient to successfully use inbound marketing to attract and convert ideal customers.